 - Ability to automate

 - Validation of automated cleaning process

 How to Ensure You Remain in Control of Your Ingredient Discharge

 Unique Matcon IBC technologies ensures that all of your products contain the correct measures of ingredients required.
 The patented Cone Valve, within each IBC, can control the even the most free-flowing powders right through to sticky materials.
 The valve opens, closes or shuts off the flow, regulating the amount of powder discharged.
 If a problem occurs downstream, production doesn’t need to stop, or batches changed.

 To meet the pressures of consumer and supplier demand, of specific and smaller order quantities and the specialist new formulations forecast, you must become agile if you’re going to compete.
 Assess your current facility processes by asking yourself:

-- are you using updated technologies and flexible equipment?
+- are you using updated technologies and flexible equipment for pharmaceutical manufacturing?

 - are these methods cost and time effective?

 - are you able to cope with fluctuating future industry changes and demands?